 3 garlic cloves, thinly sliced

-1 good bunch broccoletti (broccoli rabe) or spinach leaves (not baby spinach); stems separated, and finely chopped and leaves shredded
+1 good bunch broccoletti (broccoli rabe) or spinach leaves (not baby spinach); stems separated, and finely chopped and leaves shredded (see Variation with beet stems and leaves)

 2 cups Arborio rice or other good-quality medium grain rice